idealparable/BibleQ/ExodLogistics.md

 This is a save of my reply in a conversation that brought it up.
 It's an initial-reaction reply so not all points are necessarily covered.
 Then I went through a [JPH article](https://www.tektonics.org/af/exoduslogistics.php){:target="_blank"} and quoted portions on-topic.

+[Now with one update from further comments posted later.]

 {% include mustreadnotes.md %}

 ## Table of Contents